OzzyMalv/interview_questions_for_company/README.md

 > Questions about a salary fork, should be asked even before interview

+## Top

+* Who is the best candidate for the job?
+What's your picture of perfect fit for this role?
+* How old is the project?
+What do you doing\planning to do?

 ## About the Job

 * What is the processes of work (agile, kanban)?